ats-kinoshita/apocryphal-engine/HowIWantToRunTheGame.md

+These are the procedures I wish to use when running any game.

 # How I Want to Run the Game
 ## Conversation
 The game is a conversation, in which the players primarily do two things: